bukun/TorCMS/README.rst

 For Python
 ----------

-You should be under Python 3.4 or Python 3.5.
+You should be use Python 3.9 above.

-Install libs for Python 3.4 or 3.5,
+Install libs,

 ::